 We’ve learned that the body reacts to the mind with physiological changes that include the nervous system, heart, and blood flow.
 (It can affect muscles, the gastrointestinal system, organ function, brain function, and even the genito-urinary system, too!)

-As the stress of trauma continues to cycle through the body, it’s not uncommon for people to search for ways outside themselves to cope and attempt to regulate their nervous system.
+As the stress of severe trauma continues to cycle through the body, it’s not uncommon for people to search for ways outside themselves to cope and attempt to regulate their nervous system.
 Unfortunately, this can lead to addictive, unsafe, or risky behaviors that cause diseases like addiction, diabetes, obesity,mental health disorders, organ failure, and chronic pain.
 In addition, the chronic inflammatory response of the nervous system due to trauma can also cause autoimmune disease, heart attack, stroke, or cancer.
 (For a longer list of trauma symptoms, click here.)

 Trauma (and the resulting physical response, thoughts, emotions, and beliefs), as well as environmental factors (food, chemicals, air), even change your DNA, the sequences of molecules that act as the code for your body’s hardware.
 These codes run the “systemic engines” of the body, including your organs, cells, tissues—so it only makes sense that disease will occur when these systems don’t function properly.